seb1k/Waveshare-ESP32-C6-LCD-1.47-lvgl-temperature-demo/README.md

 Display the temperature on all screen surface.

-2 fonts size are used.
+2 font sizes are used.

-I cleaned a lot of code to reduce dependency and compil faster.
+I cleaned up the code to reduce dependencies and compil faster.
 Tested with LVGL 8.4.0